When to hire a fractional CTO: 8 signals

 The alternative is going into a £2m raise with a shaky answer to "how does your data infrastructure scale when you are 10x your current volume."
 That conversation ends early.

-Signal 5: You have shipped three versions of the same feature
+Signal 5: You have built three versions of the same feature

 Signal 6: Your first developer is no longer the right person to lead the technical direction